Kyzersose/ollama/README.md

 ## Running Environment
 The conatiner is started through terminal from Windows to utilize Docker Desktop improvements.
-    I was advised not to start this from directly from WSL
+    I was advised not to start this from directly from WSL My n8n server is running on the same subnet, so I added the DNS entry for ollama to make the node setup easier.
+I used a bind mount to keep the model data off of C:

 ### Usage